 The between-event residuals are shown as a function of magnitude in Figures 3.9 and 3.10 for six spectral periods: PGA, T = 0.1 sec, T = 0.2 sec, T = 0.5 sec, T = 1 sec, and T = 3 sec.
-Note that there is no clear trend in magnitude, indicating that the magnitude scaling is consistent with the available recorded data.
+Note that there is no clear trend in magnitude, indicating that the magnitude scaling is reasonable.
 A key issue is the extrapolation to the M9 range.
 The event terms for the two largest earthquakes (Maule and Tohoku) are shown in Figure 3.11.
-The event terms are balanced between these two events, indicating that the selected break points in the interface magnitude scaling are not unreasonable.
+The event terms are reasonably balanced between these two events, indicating that the selected break points in the interface magnitude scaling are reasonable.

 The within-event residuals for the same six spectral periods are shown by region in Figures 3.12, 3.13, and 3.14.
-In each case, the residuals are shown as functions of the magnitude, distance, $V{S30}$ , and PGA1000.
+In each case, the residuals are shown as functions of the magnitude, distance, V{S30} , and PGA1000.
 Figure 3.12 shows the residuals for the Cascadia region; Figure 3.13 shows the residuals for the Japan region; and Figure 3.14 shows the residuals for the other regions.
 Overall, there is not a strong trend in the residuals as functions of the four parameters.